jakeberv/jakeberv.github.io/_pages/publications.md

 ---

-*Students I have advised are marked with a ^ symbol*

-*Authors receivieng equal co-authorship are marked with an \* symbol*

-See CV for other publications/pre-prints
+See CV for other publications

 ## Citation Map